HANDMADE IN LONDON SINCE 1929

 1934 – Production is moved to Endell Street after production becomes too big for the basement of the store.

 1947 – Manufacturing outgrew the Endell street premises, so production moved to Mercer Street.
 Freed of London Limited was also registered at Companies House.
-Freed of London became one of the prestigious and leading pointe shoe manufacturers in the world.
+This year also sees the retail store move to the larger shop in St. Martins Lane.
+Freed of London became one of the most prestigious and leading pointe shoe manufacturers in the world.

 1948 – Moira Shearer wore Freed of London pointe shoes in the classic film ‘The Red Shoes’.

 1949 – Sadler's Wells Ballet tour the USA and Canada, which showcases the English style of Ballet as well as Freed of London pointe shoes.
 Prima Ballerina Margot Fonteyn, receives outstanding reviews for her performance and exquisite footwork, while dancing in her Freed of London pointe shoes.